GillesZunino/dotfiles/README.md

     }
     ```

-5. Restart all instances of Powershell
+5. Restart all instances of Powershell to ensure all customizations have been applied

 ## Customizations applied
 The installation script automatically enables `oh-my-posh` for the current user on all Powershell hosts.
 This is done by appending the following at the end of '`$PROFILE.CurrentUserAllHosts`':